A Health credit is required for graduation in many states but health curriculum is more important than just a credit on the transcript.

 How does High School Health for the Whole Person health curriculum work?

-High School Health for the Whole Person is divided into two parts.
+**High School Health for the Whole Person is a one-credit course, thirty-week course.**

 - Part 1 deals with physical health.

 - Part 2 deals with mind, soul and spiritual health.

 What are some benefits of earning a Health credit for the homeschool transcript?

 - A Health credit is needed in most states for graduation.

 - Health credits help teens to develop healthy attitudes and practices while young.

 - Healthy habits learned when young tend to shape their entire lives.

 - Health credits help teens understand how their bodies and minds work which helps them practice prevention of bad habits.